jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C9/crawling/how_to_exclude_some_part_of_webpage_from_crawling.md

 The content of any HTML tag with the class `opensearchserver.ignore` will be ignored while crawling.

-The `opensearchserver.ignore` class can also be added with your existing CSS classes.
+The `opensearchserver.ignore` class can also be stacked with your existing CSS classes.

 Example :

-    <div class="opensearchserver.ignore">This content will not be indexed in OpenSearchServer.</div>
+    <div class="opensearchserver.ignore">This div will not be indexed in OpenSearchServer.</div>
-    <div class="content opensearchserver.ignore">This content will not be indexed in OpenSearchServer.</div>
+    <div class="content opensearchserver.ignore">This content div will not be indexed in OpenSearchServer.</div>